 Foreign language skills may improve your chances of branching out into overseas markets.

 Take the opportunity during your degree to showcase your work at public exhibitions and take part in competitions and degree shows.
-Also, make the most of visits, exchanges and work placements both in the UK and abroad to build a network of contacts.
+Make the most of visits, exchanges and work placements both in the UK and abroad to build a network of contacts.
 If possible, take on commissions to further enhance your CV.

-- Dartington Crystal - the only remaining major crystal factory in the UK;
+- Dartington Crystal - the only remaining major crystal factory in the UK

 - House of Waterford Crystal - located in Ireland.